Introduction to phylogenetic biogeography with the DEC model

 Of course, this model can be specified for more than three areas.
 Let’s consider what happens to the size of Q when the number of areas $N$ becomes large.
 For three areas, Q is of size $8 \times 8$.
 For ten areas, Q is of size $2^{10} \times 2^{10} = 1024 \times 1024$, which approaches the largest size matrices that can be exponentiated in a practical amount of time.
 For twenty areas, Q is size $2^{20} \times 2^{20} \approx 10^6 \times 10^6$ and exponentiation is not viable.
 Thus, selecting the discrete areas for a DEC analysis should be done with regard to what one hopes to learn through the analysis itself.

-Continue to the next tutorial: Simple Phylogenetic Analysis of Historical Biogeography
+Continue to the next tutorial: Simple phylogenetic analysis using the DEC model

 1. Landis M.J., Matzke N.J., Moore B.R., Huelsenbeck J.P.
 2013.
 Bayesian Analysis of Biogeography when the Number of Areas is Large.
 Systematic Biology.
 62:789–804.